swapniluneva/ssrf-agent-guard/README.md

 # ssrf-agent-guard

-#### SSRF-Guard is a Node.js module for protecting your HTTP/HTTPS requests against SSRF (Server-Side Request Forgery) attacks.
+#### `ssrf-agent-guard` is a Node.js module for protecting your HTTP/HTTPS requests against SSRF (Server-Side Request Forgery) attacks.
 It wraps http.Agent and https.Agent to enforce pre and post DNS host/IP checks, block access to cloud metadata endpoints, private IPs, and unsafe domains.
 ---

 ## Features